Works with

 Setup — 3 steps

-1. Once Google Meet is routed through Connect, press CONNECT-ON.
-Choose your source and target language, then start your call.
+- Open Connect, choose your source and target language, then press CONNECT-ON to start translating.
 For more on voice preference, voice variant, voice print and other settings, see the usage guide.

 What the other person experiences